Brandon Ingram: High school career

 During his freshman year at Kinston, he came off the bench on the varsity basketball team but along the way his role grew.
-In his first year with the Kinston Vikings, the team defeated Cuthbertson High School by three points to win the 2012 North Carolina High School Athletic Association (NCHSAA) 2A boys basketball state championship in Reynolds Coliseum.
+In his first year with the Kinston Vikings, the team defeated Cuthbertson High School by three points to win the 2012 NCHSAA 2A boys basketball state championship in Reynolds Coliseum.
 As a sophomore, Kinston defeated Cuthbertson for the second year in a row to win the 2A state title and Ingram averaged 12.4 points per game (ppg), 3.9 rebounds per game (rpg) and 1.5 assists per game (apg).
 Prior to the start of Ingram's junior year, he began to show improvement during the 2013 summer while playing AAU basketball.
 After shining for the Stackhouse Elite team, the 6 ft 7 in junior entered the year with high expectations and received a large amount of attention from college coaches who were lined up to recruit Ingram to a Division I school.